Police: 5-year-old boy dies after accidental shooting on Detroit's west side - NewsBreak

 DETROIT (WWJ) -- A young boy has died after being shot in the face on Detroit’s west side.

-According to police, the shooting happened around 10:30 p.m. on Monday night in a home on Oakfield Street near 7 Mile and Southfield roads.
+According to police, the shooting happened around 10:30 p.m. on Monday in a home on Oakfield Avenue near 7 Mile and Southfield roads.

-Reports from WXYZ say the 5-year-old child and his 6-year-old brother were playing with an unsecured gun they found in the home when it went off, shooting the 5-year-old boy in the eye.
+Reports from WXYZ say the 5-year-old child and his 6-year-old sibling were playing with an unsecured gun they found in the home when it went off, shooting the 5-year-old boy in the eye.

 WWJ’s Charlie Langton reports that the child’s uncle, who was home at the time of the shooting, took him next door and asked the neighbor to take the boy to the hospital.
-He later died from his injuries.
+The child later died from his injuries.

 This is a developing story.
 Stay tuned to WWJ Newsradio 950 for the latest updates >> LISTEN LIVE